atrium:// protocol

 Categories:

-commands— execute an app action.panes— read pane state.agents— message an agent pane and manage its dismiss / wake state.state— read or write namespaced state.hooks— dispatch an adapter hook event.
+commands— execute an app action.panes— read pane state.agents— message an agent pane, manage its dismiss / wake state, and read named agent definitions.skills— read the skills registry and bind named agents to panes.state— read or write namespaced state.hooks— dispatch an adapter hook event, plus a read sub-route for harness state-capture assertions.

 mcp:// namespace was retired in the protocol cleanup (Epic 51).
 Anything that used to route through mcp://panes/... or mcp://agents/... now goes through the equivalent atrium:// route.